jonathantopf/Mayaseed/pages/getting_started/index.md

 title: Getting started
 ---

-The Mayaseed menu
+The mayaseed menu
 -----------------

 The Mayaseed menu will appear when the plugin is correctly installed, if you can't see it make sure the plugin installed correctly and is enabled from the Maya plug-in manager `Window > Settings/Preferences > PLug-in Manager`.
-You only need to enable `mayaseed.py` and `ms_obj_export_<your maya version>` from the plugin-manager, ther other plugins will be loaded automatically.
+You only need to enable `mayaseed.py` and `ms_obj_export_<your Maya version>` from the plugin-manager, the other plugins will be loaded automatically.

 [![Mayaseed in the plug-in manager](/images/plug-in_manager.png)](/images/plug-in_manager.png)